 I am Associate Professor of English at the University of Massachusetts Amherst and Director of the Kinney Center for Interdisciplinary Renaissance Studies.
-I serve on the Board of Directors for the Renaissance Society of America as the Associate Organizations and International Cooperation Chair and on the Executive Committee of the Folger Institute Consortium.
-This spring (2026), I am Visiting Associate Professor of Humanities at Yale University.
+I serve as Vice President on the Board of Directors of The Renaissance Society of America.

 Committed to developing collaborative models for innovative crossdisciplinary research and public humanities exchange, I have founded and partnered on a number of long-term scholarly and artistic projects with the goal of discovering the synergies that enliven our work and our lives.
 Most recently, these projects include: the Renaissance of the Earth, as well as the Anthropocene Lab and Archipelago Team Grants.